 The information provided on this page is for information purposes only and should not be considered financial advice.
 We recommend you speak to a qualified professional about your specific circumstances.

 With an increasing number of finance options available to customers looking for a new vehicle, understanding which one is right for you can be confusing at times.
-Here at Smiths Motor Group, we have created a series of blogs designed to help you understand which of the many options might work best for you.
+We have created a series of blogs designed to help you understand which of the many options might work best for you.

 In this months’ blog we will focus on a funding option for our business customers known as lease hire or finance lease.